TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          **.forceOnTop:** Boolean flag.
 If set, this file will be added on top of all other files.

-         **.if:** (Since TYPO3 4.7) Allows to define conditions, which must evaluate to TRUE for the file to be included.
+         **.if:** Allows to define conditions, which must evaluate to TRUE for the file to be included.
 If they do not evaluate to TRUE, the file will not be included.
 Extensive usage might cause huge numbers of temporary files to be created.
 See ->if for details.

          **.import:** If set (boolean) then the @import way of including a stylesheet is used instead of <link>